100 pet names to choose from specifically chosen for snakes, lizards and geckos - choose your favourite.Read more

 - Clean fresh water should always be available.
 Another option, if they are poor drinkers, is to spray them.

-- Bearded dragons are omnivores which means they naturally eat both plants and animals.
+- Bearded dragons are omnivores which means they naturally eat both plants and insects.

-- For their meat requirement, insects are convenient and usually inexpensive.
+- For their protein requirement, insects are convenient and usually inexpensive.

 - As bearded dragons don’t get the same exercise as they would in the wild, they can suffer obesity on a diet too rich in insects.